Body Cam (film): Plot

 A lead on the green van leads her to a church, where the Pastor explains Taneesha's son, Demarco, was deaf and an avid volunteer to many organizations.
-She finds articles about Demarco's death alongside photos of Officers Ganning, Roberts, Danny Holledge, and Penda.
-Unable to get ahold of Sergeant Kesper, Lomito-Smith calls Danny Holledge, who agrees to meet her in one hour.
-When she arrives, she discovers he has committed suicide, leaving her an apology note and a flash drive, which reveals Danny Holledge's body cam footage of himself, Ganning, Roberts, and Penda yelling at a young man to stop walking under the assumption he is a suspect.
+She finds articles about Demarco's death alongside photos of Officers Ganning, Roberts, Holledge, and Penda.
+Unable to get ahold of Sergeant Kesper, Lomito-Smith calls Holledge, who agrees to meet her in one hour.
+When she arrives, she discovers he has committed suicide, leaving her an apology note and a flash drive, which reveals Holledge's body cam footage of himself, Ganning, Roberts, and Penda yelling at a young man to stop walking under the assumption he is a suspect.
 Penda shoots him when he doesn't stop.
 Roberts hands the phone to Penda, who realizes the young man was Demarco.
-Danny Holledge points out his teeth came out, but Penda tells Holledge how bad this situation is and suffocates Demarco.
+Holledge points out his teeth came out, but Penda tells Holledge how bad this situation is and suffocates Demarco.

 Lomito-Smith meets Kesper at a warehouse and tells him what the four officers did to Demarco.
 Kesper pulls his gun on her and tells her the incident is best left covered up.
 Penda arrives and demands she hand over the footage.
 When she refuses, he shoots into her Kevlar vest.
 Taneesha appears and tells Penda, "YOU KILLED MY SON, DEMARCO.
 YOU REMEMBER HIM?
 BECAUSE HE REMEMBERS YOU."
 The entity is revealed as Demarco's vengeful spirit, who beats up Kesper and knocks out his teeth.
 Lomito-Smith and Taneesha escape to another part of the warehouse with Penda in pursuit.
 Demarco's spirit removes Penda's innards from his body and impales him onto a large pipe.

 As Lomito-Smith prepares to confront Demarco, Taneesha reveals he will not harm her.
 Emergency services arrive.
 Lomito-Smith and Taneesha see their sons together, signifying they have now found peace and can move on.
 Kesper, who survived Demarco's attack, is sent to prison.